-Founded in 1845, New England Historic Genealogical Society (NEHGS) is the country’s leading resource for family history research.
+Founded in 1845, the New England Historic Genealogical Society (NEHGS) is the country’s leading resource for family history research.
 We help genealogists of all skill levels improve their knowledge and understanding of their family and its place in history.
-Although our name says New England, we provide expertise and research in nearly all aspects of family history, from 17th-century colonial New England through twentieth-century immigration research.
+We provide our award-winning website, AmericanAncestors.org, as the online repository for more than 1.4 billion searchable names from America and beyond.
+Although our name says New England, we provide expertise and research across American family history.

 AmericanAncestors.org provides access to 1.4+ billion records spanning the United States, the British Isles, continental Europe, and beyond, including one of the most extensive online collections of early American genealogical records, the largest searchable collection of published genealogical research journals and magazines, and the only online source for records from Boston's Catholic Archdiocese.